• Home

 The Woodstock Inn & Resort is one of the places to stay in Vermont in the fall, hands down.
 If you’re looking for a luxury experience in a beautiful and cozy inn that’s walkable to Woodstock’s town center, this will check all the boxes.
 The inn also has amazing amenities like an on-site spa, on-sites restaurants, complimentary bikes and shuttles to local sites, entry to Billings Farm, luxurious robes and slippers and afternoon beverages and baked goods.
 Regarded as “Vermont’s most beautiful address,” The Woodstock Inn is the ultimate fall foliage experience.

-Click here to book your stay at the Woodstock Inn & Resort!
+🍁 Click here to check out the Woodstock Inn & Resort

 506 On The River is a very short drive just outside of town center, and it sits along a picturesque river, and is beautifully decorated and very cozy.
 The inn has an awesome tavern on-site, and other amenities include marshmallow roasting in the evenings, an outdoor pool and sauna, a kid’s play room and game room for adults, and the option to book one of their farmhouse suites for families or larger groups.
 This is a great alternative to the Woodstock Inn if that one doesn’t fit into your budget.

-Click here to book your stay at 506 On The River in Woodstock!
+🍁 Click here to check out the 506 On The River in Woodstock

 The Jackson House Inn is a great B&B option that includes an amazing locally-sourced and seasonal breakfast with your stay.
 Located about a 5-minute drive from town center, the Jackson House Inn has gorgeous grounds with 3 acres of gardens to enjoy, traditionally-decorated rooms for ultra coziness and gas fireplaces in some of the suites.

-Click here to book your stay at the Jackson House Inn in Woodstock!
+🍁 Click here to check out the Jackson House Inn in Woodstock

 2. Quechee

-Quechee (pronounced KWEH-chee) is a little village very close to Woodstock, so technically, you could stay in Woodstock, and make a little side excursion to Quechee.
+Quechee (pronounced KWEH-chee) is a little village very close to Woodstock, so technically, you could stay in Woodstock, and make a little side excursion to Quechee (or vice versa).
 But I wanted to give it its own mention because I think it’s really lovely, and one of the best places to stay in Vermont in the fall.

-Quechee is very small and there isn’t a ton to do, but you’ll definitely be able to fill up a weekend with fun activities, restaurants and taking in the sites.
+Quechee is very small and there isn’t a ton to do, but you’ll definitely be able to fill up a weekend with fun activities, restaurants, and take side excursions to nearby areas – include scenic drives through the countryside.
+Quechee is also a fabulous destination for antique shops, and unique shopping in general.

 Best Things To Do In Quechee, VT In The Fall